Demo site

 Negative Score0.36440.49670.3611

-It is observed that both the positive and negative scores of fall between those of semi hard (0.8639) and hard mining (0.7784).
-While this may seem counterintuitive, this highlights a critical point: a higher positive similarity does not necessarily translate to better verification.
-What matters is the margin between positive and negative distributions. achieves this by moderately enforcing intra-class compactness while consistently pushing hard negatives, creating more balanced clusters.
+Both positive and negative scores of fall between those of semi hard (0.8639) and hard mining (0.7784).
+While initially counterintuitive, this highlights a critial point: a hihger positive similarity doesn ot necessarily translate to better verification.
+What matters is the margin between potsitive and negative distributions is what a model should prioritise. achieves this by moderately enforcing intra-class compactness while consistently pushing hard negatives, creating more balanced clusters

-The ability to decouple anchor-positive and anchor-negative distances allows to receive independent gradient signals, ensuring continuous, informative updates regardless of triplet sampling quality.
-In contrast, the coupling effect in hard and semi- hard triplet mining causes imbalance gradients, leading to overlap.
-The smoother gradient dynamics of result in a more separable embedding space, improving discriminability across thresholds (higher AUC and lower EER).
+The ability to decouple anchor-positive from anchor-negative pairs allows to receive independent gradient signals, ensuring continuous, informative updates regardless of triplet sampling quality.
+In contrast, the coupling effect in hard and semi-hard triplet mining causes imbalance gradients, leading to overlap.
+The smoother gradient dynamics of resulted in a more separable embedding space, improving discriminability across thresholds.

 The operating threshold for falls between semi-hard and hard mining, reflecting a more balanced embedding distribution.
 By comparison, the lower threshold required by hard triplet ming reflects its tendency to over-compress positives, which shifts the negative distribution closer and increases false acceptance of forgeries.